<?xml version="1.0" encoding="iso-8859-1"?>

 &lt;p&gt;

-At a time of great change in higher education, and with recent alterations to visa regulations settling in, this conference will evaluate what this means for the sector.
-It will also debate the merits of removing student immigration from the overall figures, and consider what UK institutions can do to retain their competitive edge.&lt;/p&gt;
+At a time of great change in higher education, and with recent alterations to visa regulations settling in, this conference evaluated what this means for the sector.
+It also debated the merits of removing student immigration from the overall figures, and considered what UK institutions can do to retain their competitive edge.&lt;/p&gt;

 &lt;p&gt;